leeppolis/php-boilerplate/README.md

 ```
 the regex match will succeed, and the "from" variable will be accessible from the $_GET array.

+## Running from command line
+Certain functionalities (i.e. automated tasks added as cron jobs) perform better if executed from the command line.
+It is possible to initialise the entire working environment (classes, libraries, etc.) by running index.php from the command line.
+The first argument appended need to be the name of the file in `/core/sources` to be executed.

+### Example
+If you need a DB maintenance task to be executed every hour you can create a `/core/sources/dbmaintenance.php` with all the required code.
+Any custom class defined in `/core/classes` or imported using composer, as well as all the configuration constants and variables defined in `/settings.php` will be available to that file when launched with the command:

+`$ php /path_to_your_web_root/index.php dbmaintenance`

 ## Sources
 Your application's source file must be stored in the ./core/sources directory or in any subdirectory created under it.